hrobertking/node-experiments/README.md

 of the experiments.

 ### cli-opts
-A handy little utility to parse command-line options
+A handy little utility to parse command-line options.
+Command-line arguments can be passed as *argument* *value*, *argument*=*value*, or *argument*:*value*, e.g., --foo bar, --foo=bar, and --foo:bar are all equivalent.
+Shorthand arguments, i.e., single-letter arguments preceded by a single dash, can be combined - e.g., -hv.
+Any assignment of value in a shorthand argument, e.g., -hv:off, is applied only to the **last** argument, e.g., -hv:off -&gt; *args.h* = true and *args.v* = "off".

 Example:
 var cli = require('./cli-opts'),